amirkamil/cs61a_scheme_editor/editor/scheme_documentation.md

 (eqv? <a> <b>)
 ```

-If `a` and `b` are both numbers, booleans, or symbols, return true if
+If `a` and `b` are both numbers, characters, booleans, or symbols, return true if
 they are equivalent; false otherwise.

 Otherwise, return true if `a` and `b` both refer to the same object in memory;